Digital-Naturalism-Laboratories/Mothbox/docs/docs/usage/learning.md

 ## Arm the Mothbox
 The mothbox has two main states:
-* "Off" Mode
+* "Standby" Mode
 * "On" Mode

-When the Mothbox is not in use we put it in a "Off" mode so that it doesn't use all its battery when we don't want.
+When the Mothbox is not in use we put it in a "Standby" mode so that it doesn't use all its battery when we don't want.

-In "Off" mode, there will be a wire that connects the pins in the top row that are 3 and 4 spaces from the right.
+In "Standby" mode, there will be a wire that connects the pins in the top row that are 3 and 4 spaces from the right.
 ![image](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/027ee3a5-ac9b-4ae3-aac0-1c87ad6ddbed)